 A Little History

-Fed up with her husband’s antics, Floyd’s mother grew a backbone and asked her two sons to kill him.
-In an attempt to prevent Floyd from warning his father, Edward locked him in the boathouse and proceeded to fulfill his mother’s wishes.
-This would not last and Floyd would escape.
+Fed up with her husband’s antics, Floyd’s mother asked her two sons to kill him.
+As an attempt to prevent Floyd from warning his father, Edward (his brother) locked him in the boathouse and proceeded to fulfill his mother’s wishes.
+Eventually, Floyd would escape.

-Edward, already one shot in and his dad paralyzed, was thwarted when Floyd climbed into a tree and took aim at him with the purpose to disarm.
-Sadly, the tree branch broke, and Floyd fell, not before accidently letting a round out of the gun.
+Edward, already one shot in and with his dad paralyzed, was thwarted when Floyd climbed into a tree and took aim.
+Floyd did not want to kill Edward but rather merely disarm him.
+Sadly, the tree branch broke, and Floyd fell, not before accidentally letting a bullet out of the gun.
 The now launched bullet found its way to Edward not only disarming him but tragically, killing him.

 Floyd would forever live with the fact that he killed his brother whom he loved, to save his father, whom he hated.

-Commissioner Gordon is so impressed by his work that while Batman and Robin are on vacation, he has a Deadshot Signal made up to resemble the Bat-Signal.
+Commissioner Gordon was so impressed by his work that while Batman and Robin are on vacation, he had a Deadshot Signal made up to resemble the Bat-Signal.

 Being a true detective, Batman discovers that Deadshot is actually helping the Commissioner so that he can keep him distracted while more serious crimes are being committed.
-With this information in hand, Batman exposes him worse than Pee-Wee Herman exposing himself.
+With this information in hand, Batman exposes Commissioner Gordon to the truth and ends Deadshot’s crime-fighting days.

 Because he is willing to work for anybody as long as the money is there, he can be found killing both good and bad people.
-This has earned him a reputation as an anti-hero.
+This makes Deadshot an anti-hero.